-How to configure Tektronix SignalVU and TekVisa so that Detectus Scanner Software can use any Tektronix spectrum analyzer
+How to configure Tektronix SignalVU and TekVisa so that Detectus Scanner Software can use any Tektronix spectrum analyzer a.
+Install Tektronix SignalVU and TekVisa.
+TekVisa is included in SignalVU.
+There should be a checkbox for TekVisa during the installation.

 The procedure is different depending on if it is a clean installation with no other Visa's than TekVisa installed on the PC or if National Instruments Visa is also installed.